Uptick in Confirmed Cases of Flu in Connell

 For those who have flu symptoms, especially fever, Kane recommends being tested, “The earlier the patient is tested for the flu, the better, because the antivirals are only indicated the first three days of symptoms.”
 After the first three days, flu medications that reduce the severity and duration of the illness are not nearly as effective.

 Without the medication, symptoms commonly last a week to ten days, sometimes longer.
 While recovering from the flu, a person should get plenty of fluids, extra rest, and take ibuprofen or acetaminophen for pain from fever, headache, or body aches.

 Prevent spreading the flu.

-can result when certain groups of people get the flu, and these people should seek medical attention as soon as they suspect they have symptoms:
+For people who are generally health, the flu is seldom dangerous.
+Complications can result when certain groups of people get the flu, and these people should seek medical attention as soon as they suspect they have symptoms:

 - Women who are pregnant